iainsouttar/averaging_numerics/README.md

 # averaging_numerics
-Numerics supplementing paper on averaging.
+Numerics supplementing paper on averaging. averagin.ipynb is the most recent version.